Dae-Y/dae-y.github.io/_posts/2025-07-25-CSLab_guide.md

 ## 0. Preface

 This guide outlines the steps for students in computing units who need to remotely access Linux machines in lab 314.232.
-It covers connecting via the Curtin VPN, setting up VS Code for SSH access, and configuring a Python environment with Miniconda to support tasks in fields like Machine Perception, and Data Mining.
+It covers connecting via the Curtin VPN, setting up VS Code for SSH access, and configuring a Python environment with Miniconda to support tasks.

 ## 1. Curtin Network VPN